magn3506/The-Final-Order/README.md

 # The-Final-Order

 This is an exam project at KEA's Web development education.
+An active installation requires node.js

 🚀 Database installation

 1. Install Xampp to your computer.
    Provided is a link to a download page: https://www.apachefriends.org/index.html

 2. Open Xampp and start apache server as well as MySQL server.